by edward mendlowitz, cpa, abv, pfs, and andrew d. mendlowitz

 about the authors

-andy mendlowitzis an award-winning journalist and author of the book, ireland’s professional amateurs. he is a graduate of the university of maryland with a degree in journalism. he started his career while still a college student with over 250 freelance articles appearing in the washington post. presently he works for gannett newspapers as a sports reporter and on contract writing assignments.
+andrew mendlowitz is an award-winning journalist and author of the book ireland’s professional amateurs. he is a graduate of the university of maryland with a degree in journalism. he started his career as a college student with over 250 freelance articles appearing in the washington post. presently, he works for gannett newspapers as a sports reporter and on contract writing assignments.

-how to review tax returns: the field-tested update
+how to review tax returns: updated & expanded

 you may also like…